moderneinc/rewrite-recipe-starter/README.md

 ## Rewrite recipe starter

-This repository serves as a template for building your own recipe JARs and publishing them to a repository where they can be applied on [app.moderne.io](https://app.moderne.io) against all of the public OSS code that is included there.
+This repository serves as a template for building your own recipe JARs and publishing them to a repository where they can be applied on [app.moderne.io](https://app.moderne.io) against all the public OSS code that is included there.

 We've provided a sample recipe (NoGuavaListsNewArray) and a sample test class.
 Both of these exist as placeholders, and they should be replaced by whatever recipe you are interested in writing.